TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 =========================

-Much of the value provided by the TriBITS system is support for testing of complex complex projects.
+Much of the value provided by the TriBITS system is support for testing of complex projects.
 Many different types of testing are required in a complex project and development effort.
 A large project with lots of repositories and packages provides a number of testing and development challenges but also provides a number of opportunities to do testing in an